maxzillabong/gildedrose/readme.md

 GildedRoseTest.updateQuality.approved.txt can be compared to the old file as evidence that there are no regressions.
 Only Conjured mana cake is added in the new approved txt file.

-Optionally you can run the Main.kt CLI just for fun.
+Optionally you can run the TexttestFixture and compare this versions console output with the original.

+The output for the conjured mana cake should be the only difference.